JanssenProject/jans/docs/cedarling/tutorials/kotlin.md

 ### Building from Source

-Refer to the following [guide](../developer/cedarling-kotlin.md#building-from-source) for steps to build the Kotlin binding from source.
+The same Cedarling java binding dependency is used here.
+Refer to the following [guide](../developer/cedarling-kotlin.md#building-from-source) for steps to build the Java binding from source.

+!!! info "Note"

+    The Cedarling dependency available in the GitHub Maven Registry works only in a Linux environment.

+    Refer to the following guide for instructions on building the Java bindings to work on macOS or Windows.

 ---